 (A.D.
 1710–1796) Thomas Reid was a Scottish philosopher and contemporary and critic of (c.
 1000 B.C.)
-David is known for killing the giant Goliath when he was a young shepherd and later when he was king of Israel expanding the territory ... more Hume.
+David is known for killing the giant Goliath when he was a young shepherd and later when he was king of Israel expanding the territory ...
+David Hume (1711–1776) used John Locke's standard to declare that it would take a miracle to believe a miracle..
 Reid advocated for a form of common sense philosophy in which the capacity to reason is itself grounded upon a set of common sense predicates such that no sane line of reasoning can reject those predicates.

 “Light at the end of the arched tunnel.
 Blood on the stone wall.
 Rust on the cell’s bars.
 The glance of a gladiator sitting in his cell.
 The soldier’s sandals stepping in front of her.
 Amora grasped every detail as her world moved in slow motion, drawing her closer to her fate.
 The stench of death permeated the suffocating darkness, making a mockery of the heightened vitality within her.
 Her chains rattled, gears ground, animals roared, and people cheered.
 She gave them no heed.
 Amora, in an elegant white gown, moved with natural grace in front of a cell of prisoners.
 Her sixteen-year-old chained slave, Maria, followed behind wearing a simple tunic; a second soldier brought up the rear…”

 With that introduction, author Grant Hallstrom draws you into the world of ancient Rome with its intrigue and contrasts, where he explores the timeless struggles between revenge and forgiveness, hope and despair, and loss and redemption.